nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/nuxeo-studio-release-notes.md

 On new Studio projects, developers will get write access by default to the [underlying Studio Git repository]({{page page='nuxeo-studio-designer-git-access'}}) instead of read.
 It will still be possible to switch back to read access as an option.

 ### Widgets Drag and Drop Instead of Mode

-When configuring a document type or workflow task layout, each property in the tree will offer a <a href="https://jira.nuxeo.com/browse/NXS-5775" target="_blank">list of available widgets</a> (e.g. text input, text area) you can drag and drop instead of a view and edit mode.
+When configuring a document type or workflow task layout, each property in the tree will offer a [list of available widgets](https://jira.nuxeo.com/browse/NXS-5775) (e.g. text input, text area) you can drag and drop instead of a view and edit mode.

 ### Properties Filtering in Layouts

 When configuring layouts visually, a quick search will let you filter through the options you can drag and drop.

 ### Translation Keys in Layouts

-To facilitate translating your application, when saving configuration in Studio Modeler, <a href="https://jira.nuxeo.com/browse/NXS-5826" target="_blank">translation keys will be automatically generated</a> for their content.
-Studio Designer will <a href="https://jira.nuxeo.com/browse/NXS-5827" target="_blank">use these keys</a> by default instead of generating hardcoded labels.
+To facilitate translating your application, when saving configuration in Studio Modeler, [translation keys will be automatically generated](https://jira.nuxeo.com/browse/NXS-5826) for their content.
+Studio Designer will [use these keys](https://jira.nuxeo.com/browse/NXS-5827) by default instead of generating hardcoded labels.

 ### Simplified Layout Blocks Experience

-<a href="https://jira.nuxeo.com/browse/NXS-5836" target="_blank">Several improvements</a> will simplify the way you can create and <a href="https://jira.nuxeo.com/browse/NXS-5778" target="_blank">use</a> layout blocks in your configuration.
+[Several improvements](https://jira.nuxeo.com/browse/NXS-5836) will simplify the way you can create and [use](https://jira.nuxeo.com/browse/NXS-5778) layout blocks in your configuration.

 ### More Upcoming Changes